YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 .. note::

-   Fatal error handlers in the YottaDB runtime system use a :code:`panic()` call to unwind the process through the main program, which calls :code:`yottadb.Exit()`.
-While this does not guarantee that :code:`yottadb.Exit()` is called in the highly concurrent Go runtime environment, it makes that call likely.
+   Fatal error handlers in the YottaDB runtime system use a :code:`panic()` call to unwind the process through the main program, which allows it to run a :code:`yottadb.Exit()` function that the programmer has deferred.
+However, spawned goroutines that panic will still exit the program immediately without going through the main routine's exit function.
+For this reason all goroutines should specifically recover from panics and run yottadb.Exit() before reissuing any panic; otherwise MUPIP RUNDOWN will need to be invoked whenever a goroutine panics.